EndPointCorp/end-point-blog/2023/05/unix-tools.md

 In this blogpost, I will write the common cases that I encountered from day to day task, together with related tools to handle it.

+The authors mentioned in the book’s preface, it is a natural progression to learn grep to sed to awk. `sed,`,`awk` and `grep` are among the tools that are commonly being used by a system administrator.

 ### sed

-The authors mentioned in the book’s preface, it is a natural progression to learn grep to sed to awk.
-These three tools are the tools that are commonly being used by a system administrator.

-sed
 During my day to day work as a system administrator, I usually deal with sed (stream editor) for string replacement across files and awk for the log file or file analysis with certain strings as the field separator (hence my favorite is the -F flag).

 The benefit of using sed by copying over the existing, working file is that we could reduce the likeliness of having typos, since we only need to replace several strings.